Wilhelm Niklas: Early life and education

 Niklas was born in Traunstein, southern Bavaria, on 24 September 1887.
-He studied law and political science for two semesters and then he studied agriculture and veterinary medicine.
-He graduated from Technical University of Munich with a degree in veterinary medicine.
+He studied law and political science for two semesters, and then he studied agriculture and veterinary medicine.
+He graduated from the Technical University of Munich with a degree in veterinary medicine.
 In 1914, he received a PhD in veterinary science with the thesis "The development of the Bavarian cattle insurance office in the first 15 years of its existence".

 Career

 Niklas began his career at his alma mater as a research assistant and worked there until 1912.
 Then he moved to state veterinary service.
 He was the department chief for livestock breeding and animal products in the Bavarian ministry of agriculture from 1925 until 1935 when he was fired by the Nazis.
 Then he dealt with the management of large estates, and bought and ran a farm in southern Bavaria.
 He was a member of the Bavarian People's Party before 1933.
 From 1945 to 1947 he was the state secretary at the Bavarian ministry of food, agriculture and forestry.
 He was a member of the Christian Social Union in Bavaria (CSU) which he joined in 1946.
 From 1947 to 1949 he served as the deputy director of the department for food, agriculture and forestry at the united economic area.
-He was also an academic and became professor at the Veterinary Faculty of Munich University in 1947.
+He was also an academic and became professor at the Veterinary Faculty of the Ludwig-Maximilians-Universität München in 1947.

-From 1948 to 1949 he was the deputy director of the Bizonal food and agriculture administration.
+From 1948 to 1949, he was the deputy director of the Bizonal food and agriculture administration.
 He served as the minister of food, agriculture and forestry in the cabinet led by Konrad Adenauer.
 Niklas was in office from 20 September 1949 to 20 October 1953.
 He was replaced by Heinrich Lübke in the post.
-In a May 1951 by-election in Bavaria he was elected to the Bundestag.
+In a May 1951 by-election in Bavaria, he was elected to the Bundestag.